-Long Range Outlook
+Longer Range Outlook

-As of now, November 2013, we are officially being affected by an ENSO-Neutral, or La Nada Sea Surface Temperature pattern across the Equatorial Eastern Pacific (SSTs near to slightly below average).
+As of now, April 2014, we are continuing to be affected by an ENSO-Neutral, or La Nada Sea Surface Temperature pattern across the Equatorial Eastern Pacific (SSTs near to slightly below average).

 The larger time-scale SST pattern in place right now is a cool phase PDO, or negative PDO, which stands for Pacific Decadal Oscillation.
 This is a more long term pattern (decades), and it has made any recent years El Nino SST patterns weaker.
-All of this means a couple of things for us.
-We do not have an El Nino or La Nina SST pattern, so nothing is as clear cut as either of these can be in terms of prevailing weather patterns.
-A wet Southwest US is not likely (El Nino), and a dry pattern for the southwest US and wet for the Pacific Northwest (usually the case with La Nina) is also unlikely, so we are left with the many potential scenarios in-between.

 Mammoth has 3500 acres of trails, covered in 400 inches of snow, bathed by 300 days of sunshine and that’s just the mountain in an average year.
 11,053-foot Mammoth Mountain dominates the Eastern Sierra skyline and the minds and hearts of its die-hard skiers and riders.
 Yes Mammoth is big.
 And there’s more to Mammoth winter than one mountain: cross country skiing and snowmobiling over acres of pure white; uncrowded powder days at June Mountain; dinner at Lakefront Restaurant.
 It's all part of the Mammoth experience.